RaphaelDeLaGhetto/ugly_token_challenge/README.md

 ## Install Docker

-Docker is used, wherever possible, to set up the server environment.
-These instructions are adapted from [here](http://docs.docker.com/linux/started/).
+Docker is used to deploy the required system components.
+These install instructions are adapted from [here](http://docs.docker.com/linux/started/).

 ```
 wget -qO- https://get.docker.com/ | sh
 ```

 Once installed, Docker helpfully suggests you allow the _deploy_ user to execute Docker commands without prefixing `sudo`.

 ```
 sudo usermod -aG docker deploy
 ```

 Having done this, logout and log back in as the _deploy_ user for the change to take effect.

-Docker should start automatically, but likely didn't.
-To be sure, execute:
+Docker should start automatically, but if it didn't (`status docker`), execute:

 ```
-sudo service docker restart
+sudo service docker start
 ```

 Now verify that `docker` is installed correctly;